-The results show that testosterone is not a PBT, nor a vPvB substance.
+The results show that testosterone is not a PBT (persistent, bioaccumulative or toxic), nor a vPvB (very persistent, very bioaccumulative).
 However, the dossier is incomplete and the Environmental Risk Assessment cannot be finalised.
-To support the ERA and finalized the dossier, the following post-approval commitment was advised:
+To support the ERA and finalised the dossier, the following post-approval commitment was advised: